vechain-energy/grant-program/applications/oracle.vechain.energy.md

 ### Ecosystem Fit

 There are multiple applications that currently cannot rely on fiat pricing and need to use external sources.
 This oracle provides a stable USD price feed and the ability to price things verifiably in USD.
+All modules will be made public on GitHub, empowering all developers to run their own oracle for their own data feed or purpose.

 ## Team